Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Koi fish can be found in many brilliant colors which makes them an appealing choice for people looking for colorful and hardy fish to stock their ponds with.
 One of the many colors that koi fish can be found in is black, and it is usually mixed with other colors or as a solid color depending on the variety.
 They are usually referred to as Sumi koi, which describes their black pigmentation.

-Certain varieties such as the Karasu koi fish is entirely black, while other varieties might appear black due to a combination of different colors.
+Certain varieties such as the Karasu koi fish are entirely black, while other varieties might appear black due to a combination of different colors.
 These fish are ideal for large ponds and look attractive when kept with other colorful koi fish.
 Black koi fish can live for a very long time, and with the right care and environment, they can live for over 25 years.

 Keep reading to find out more about the fascinating black koi fish and their care requirements.